benzakharenko/Digital-Musical-Instrument-Design-Final-Project-Zakharenko/Documentation/GettingStarted.md

 1. Open Ableton Live.
 2. Open the "Preferences" Panel and Click the Tab that says "Link/Tempo/MIDI."
-3. In the MIDI Ports section at the bottom, you should see "MIDI Glove In" and "MIDI Glove Out."
+3. In the MIDI Ports section at the bottom, you should see "Wave Control In" and "Wave Control Out."
 Make sure the checkboxes for "Track" and "Remote" **checked** for both.
 4. Close the preferences window.
 Your controller is now paired!

 #### Mapping CC Messages

-To map CC messages in Ableton, simply use the key command _CMD+M_ to enter MIDI mapping mode.
-Click the parameter you would like to map, and make the gesture you would like to control that!
+To map CC messages in Ableton, press the mapping mode button to cycle through the different parameters you want to map.
+Once you have the desired parameter selected, simply use the key command _CMD+M_ to enter MIDI mapping mode.
+Click the parameter in Ableton you would like to map, and make the gesture you would like to control that!

 You can also change the mapping range in the MIDI Mapping window that opens.